 "The treatment of the first patient underscores our commitment to advancing novel therapeutic options and addressing the unmet medical needs of individuals affected by actinic keratosis.
 We eagerly anticipate continuing our assessment of bimiralisib's potential, striving to impact patients' lives significantly, " said Dr. Bruno Osterwalder, Chief Medical Officer.

 "As Principal Investigator of this important Phase 2 clinical study, I am honored to lead the research process of bimiralisib.
 Our team is enthusiastic about the potential of this innovative treatment to address the therapeutic challenges faced by patients with actinic keratosis.
 This study represents a critical milestone in advancing medical research.
-We are dedicated to rigorously evaluate the safety and efficacy of bimiralisib to potentially offer a new standard of care for individuals in need." said Prof. Dr. Alexander Navarini, lead Principal Investigator and Chairman of the Department of Dermatology and Allergy at the University of Basel in Switzerland.
+We are dedicated to rigorously evaluate the safety and efficacy of bimiralisib to potentially offer a new standard of care for individuals in need." said Prof. Dr. Alexander Navarini, lead Principal Investigator and Chairman of the Department of Dermatology and Allergy at the University Hospital Basel in Switzerland.

 Actinic keratosis (AK) is a common pre-cancerous condition that develops on sun-damaged skin, with potential progression to invasive cutaneous squamous cell carcinoma.
 Current treatments for AK often do not prevent recurrences and present challenges, including local reactions like pain and irritation.
 PI3K/mTOR signaling has been identified as playing a critical role in AK development, indicating the potential utility of a PI3K/mTOR inhibitor for topical treatment.